This website is best viewed in a browser that supports web standards.

 For programs with a departmental writing sample requirement: You will provide a sample of your writing skills by responding to a prompt provided by the specific department.
 The sample is evaluated on the basis of your ability to express your thoughts in written form, and your ability to demonstrate mastery of basic writing skills such as punctuation, spelling and grammar.
 Two separate dates are provided each trimester from which you can choose to satisfy this requirement.

 If you are interested in applying to Graduate School and enrolling in classes, you should begin by completing the free Application for Graduate Studies.
-Application forms are available at the Kansas City Center or online.
+Application forms are available at Northwest-Kansas City or online.
 In addition to submitting an application, you should contact the school where you completed your undergraduate/graduate work to request that your transcripts be sent to Northwest.
 These transcripts must be official copies.
 After these two steps have been taken and you have received your program acceptance information, you are eligible to enroll in classes.
-Assistance is available at the Center for enrollment.
+Assistance is available at Northwest-Kansas City for enrollment.